 JA: And how about the controversy that got the series cancelled?

-JA: What are your fondest memories of working on Mighty Mouse, and what was it like working with all the other artists at Terrytoons?
+JA: What are your fondest memories of working on that series and with the artists at Terrytoons?

 We had a great time because they all came from bad studios that were boring, so they were very happy there.
 We watched cartoons all day and it was a very free place.
 John was always bringing films in.
 It was a good time and the guys were geniuses, they put a lot of pressure on me to be cool at meetings and say something that was intelligent.
 They really stretched me out!
 It had been a long time since I had that kind of feeling, because before that I was running my own studio making R-rated films.
 The same way I was trying to catch up to speed on their humor, which was really making fun of television, I was making fun of people.
 They learned a lot from those films of mine.
 It was a good relationship and I have nothing but fond memories about it.
-That includes just two seasons- I couldn't believe how little of money we always had, which is why I finally quit the business.
+That includes just two seasons - I couldn't believe how little of money we always had, which is why I finally quit the business.
 It was just too hard to make those films with our budget.

 JA: What do you believe makes a great cartoon, and do you have an all time favorite short?